mattbattison/mattbattison.dev/_posts/2019-10-17-my-pi-hole-set-up.md

 address=/.pi.mattbattison.net/192.168.1.20
 ```

-Obviously, you'll need to replace the name and address with the corresponding values for your set-up.
+Obviously, you'll need to replace the name and address with the corresponding values for your setup.

-You should then be able to navigate to ```x.y.x.pi.mattbattison.net``` and it will redirect to the given IP.
+You should then be able to navigate to ```x.y.z.pi.mattbattison.net``` and it will redirect to the given IP.
 You'll still have to set up the virtual hosts on the receiving web server, though.

 # Conclusion